jufab/opentelemetry-angular-interceptor/README.md

 More info about the collector here : https://github.com/open-telemetry/opentelemetry-collector

-> _* without an Agent or a Collector you can see an error in your browser about to send a "trace"._
+> _* without an Agent or a Collector you can see an error in your browser about sending a "trace"._

 ## Troubleshoot